HyprCandy/Hyprcandy/README.md

 Since I'm an aeronautics graduate and not a programmer it took me ages to learn how to set up everything during my free time.
 It was stressful abut worthwhile in the end.
 Anyway checkout the little showcase below:

-## Some Window Colors
+## Some System Colors
-Just a few of the possible window colors
+Just a few of the possible system colors

 ![pic1](https://github.com/user-attachments/assets/04696f79-2c34-4210-ba93-1c4643f021b5)
 ![pic2](https://github.com/user-attachments/assets/f6b63f5d-b658-4707-830b-bc7a7136ea61)